 More recently, the innocent 13-year-old Andy Lopez was killed last year in Santa Rosa by the first shot by sheriff’s deputy Erick Gelhaus, who continued pumping six more shots into the dead boy’s small body, then handcuffing him, just to make sure.
 The combat veteran claims he thought the boy’s toy gun was real.
 Andy might have been my son, or yours.
 His unnecessary killing sent shock waves through our community, especially among Latinos.

 The award-winning 2013 film Fruitvale Station is about the BART officer who killed African American Oscar Grant in Oakland.
 It stars an Oscar-winner as his mother and was produced by Oscar winner Forest Whitaker.
 The officer was found guilty of involuntary manslaughter and imprisoned.
 We expect the Lopez family to win their wrongful death civil rights lawsuit and a compelling film to be made.
+I think that a lot of families could benefit from a film like this as they may have experienced an accident fatality themselves which has cost them a member of their family.
+Losing a family member to the negligence of another human being can be devastating for a family.
+So, it is can be beneficial to them to contact a law firm in their area who can help make the grieving process easier so the memory of their loved ones can be kept alive.

 A beloved and talented member of the Veterans Writing Group that I have been a member of for two decades, Paul Duffy, took his own life recently.
 Death comes in many forms, some devastating to the survivors.